Azure/azure-sdk-for-java/sdk/servicebus/azure-messaging-servicebus/migration-guide.md

         String connectionString = "Endpoint=sb://yournamespace.servicebus.windows.net/;SharedAccessKeyName=your-key-name;SharedAccessKey=your-key";
         QueueClient client = new QueueClient(new ConnectionStringBuilder(connectionString, "my-queue"), ReceiveMode.PEEKLOCK);
 ```
-Now in `azure-messaging-servicebus`, you start `ServiceBusClientBuilder` and create all the clients.
+Now in `azure-messaging-servicebus`, you start with `ServiceBusClientBuilder` and create all the clients.

 ```java
 // Create a sender client that will authenticate through Active Directory